 Coronavirus in Michigan: Here’s where we stand as of Friday night

-DETROIT – The death toll related to coronavirus (COVID-19) in Michigan rose to 479 on Friday.
+DETROIT – The first coronavirus (COVID-19) patients arrived at the TCF Center in Detroit on Friday.

 Here’s what happened Friday: